Forworddash/P2P-File-Transfer-Py/README.md

 A python Peer-to-Peer file transfer system

 # How to setup
-1. Run server.py first in terminal while in root directory 'python server.py' *make sure python is installed on your system
+1. Run server_ui.py first in terminal while in root directory 'python server_ui.py' *make sure python is installed on your system
-2. Run client.py on a second terminal using 'python client.py'
+2. Run client_ui.py on a second terminal using 'python client_ui.py'
-3. Copy the hostname from server.py and paste in client.py
+3. Copy the hostname from server.py and paste in client.py (default: 127.0.0.1)
-4. In server.py, enter the name of the file to send
+4. In your client, select the file you wish to download > enter a name to save it > receive file
-5. In client.py, enter the name of the file that you will write it to. example: 'receivedFile.txt'
-6. After successfully receiving the file, it will be written to the receiver folder.